China to extend anti-dumping probe into Australian barley by six months - commerce ministry

 China's commerce ministry said on Thursday it will extend an anti-dumping investigation into imports of Australian barley by another six months.

-The probe launched a year ago, will be completed by May 19, 2020, said the Ministry of Commerce in a statement on its website.
+The probe, launched a year ago, will be completed by May 19, 2020, said the Ministry of Commerce in a statement on its website.
+Seen by many traders as politically motivated, the probe will further damage barley trade between the two countries, which has already suffered from the year-long investigation.

+It will also test the political relationship, which has deteriorated in recent years amid allegations that Beijing has committed cyber-attacks and has attempted to interfere in Canberra's domestic affairs.
+The ministry's decision comes even after Australian Prime Minister Scott Morrison and Chinese Premier Li Keqiang met earlier this month and promised to try to improve the relationship.

+World Trade Organisation rules state anti-dumping probes should be completed within one year, though investigators have an option of an additional six months.
+Australia is by far China's top supplier of barley, which is used both in brewing and livestock feed.
+It exported 6.48 million tonnes in 2017, close to three-quarters of China's imports, and worth about $1.5 billion.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)